-Is there anything more distressing and potentially damaging than the moment an adult places hands on a child?
+Is there anything more distressing and potentially damaging than the moment an adult places hands on a child?Joe White

 I am not going to share examples, discussing restraint should never be the sharing of stories, or comparing of scars.
-These incidents represent a time a child has reached crisis point or a teacher has had to respond to an emergency.
+These incidents represent a time a child has reached a crisis point or a teacher has had to respond to an emergency.
 Each story represents a traumatic event that has consequences for all involved.

 It is a reality that no matter how good we are at managing behaviour, sometimes a situation will escalate to the point where the risk of not intervening is too great.
 This is not an article about discipline or classroom management.
-This is not an article based on a rose tinted view of the good old days, I only started teaching in 2006.
+This is not an article based on a rose-tinted view of the good old days, I only started teaching in 2006.

 There are pressures and expectations on young people in a classroom that some will struggle with.
 Others will push against them, no matter what their background, diagnosis or label.
 The classroom is in many ways a microcosm that squeezes together some of the most challenging aspects of the world at large and expects young people to deal with them as a rational adult would.
 Authority, demands, hierarchy, often conflicting parental and peer expectations.
-Unwanted or maybe even longed for social interactions all come together in this pressure cooker with you as the teacher using all your skills to bring diverse classes together for a shared purpose.
+Unwanted or maybe even longed-for social interactions all come together in this pressure cooker with you as the teacher using all your skills to bring diverse classes together for a shared purpose.

-There are the expectations on teachers as well.
+There are expectations for teachers as well.
 SLT expect us to be at the top of our game at all times, to teach and enable all our students to succeed.
 These expectations are essential but must be realistic and backed up with support and knowledge of our student population.
 This situation will inevitably lead to challenging behaviour and most teachers are adept at managing this.
 Success stories of teachers enabling even our most disengaged students to succeed are prevalent.

-I don’t think any teacher starts work on monday and presumes the week will be without some low level behavioural issue or other.
+I don’t think any teacher starts work on Monday and presumes the week will be without some low-level behavioural issue or other.
 All should expect the highest levels of respect between all members of the school community.
 It is the extreme behaviours that often leave us struggling for effective strategies.

-Each school should have a toolkit of interventions they can use before resorting to a physical solution, before the spectre of restraint ever raises it’s head.
+Each school should have a toolkit of interventions they can use before resorting to a physical solution before the spectre of restraint ever raises its head.

 There are also many ways in which the ethos of the school or provision can affect how incidents of challenging behaviour are managed.
 This will then determine how likely they are to escalate to the point a restraint is required.
 These may be the approach taken to behaviour support, is it positive or punitive?
 Do teachers have the flexibility to apply the behaviour policy according to the needs of the child?
 I believe it is essential that teachers have the freedom to differentiate the disciplinary procedures in the same way they would differentiate a lesson.

 This differentiation in discipline relies on a positive school ethos where the behaviour is not used to define the child, where each child is seen as an individual and the school works hard to include every child no matter what their challenges or difficulty.
-It is in this area that I believe the ethos of mainstream and specialist provision show the widest chasm.
-Not without reason, additional pressures, difference in support levels and funding.
-If one child threatens to disrupt the learning on others the pressure falls on the teacher to control the situation.
+It is in this area that I believe the ethos of mainstream and specialist provision shows the widest chasm.
+Not without reason, additional pressures, differences in support levels and funding.
+If one child threatens to disrupt the learning of others the pressure falls on the teacher to control the situation.
 It is essential to acknowledge that each child, especially our most vulnerable need and respond to different approaches.
 We accept this in terms of learning so why do we not recognise this when it’s related to behaviour.
 If we can get this right the need for physical interventions would be reduced.

 Teachers should never become just another adult enforcing their will on the child.